 Therapy dogs, Twillow Rose and Tala Rain, assist people both physically and psychologically.
 In my work as a clinical art therapist, I specialize in animal-assisted art therapy (AAT/AT).
 When words are not easily expressed or sometimes not even present, Twillow and Tala are incredible and professional assistants.
 They assist me in helping clients navigate their feelings non-verbally in a safe environment.
 Therapy dogs can help us with this notion whether in a group setting or individual visits.
 Therapy dogs, Twillow and Tala epitomize the relational heart of human animal bonds.
 Who can help us face the mystery and fear of dying?
 Animals.
 Animals do not demonstrate fear of mortality.
 In a mostly death phobic culture we need the raw presence and deep unconditional love of animals and nature.

-Straja Linder King
+Written by Straja Linder King